HenniAb/yoga-routine-js/README.md

 # Yoga Routine with JavaScript OOP

-With the need to healthy and fit on the rise today, Yoga-routine proves to be a valuable solution.
+With the need to healthy and fit on the rise today, Yoga-routine app proves to be a valuable solution.

 It can classify  differents yoga poses (Remove, add) acording the time.